-Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Bonds to be subject, directly or indirectly, in whole or in part, to Federal income taxation, or otherwise prevent owners of Bonds from realizing the full current benefit of the tax status of such interest.
-As one example, the administration of President Obama's proposed 2014 budget includes a legislative proposal which, for tax years beginning on or after January 1, 2014, generally would limit the exclusion from gross income of interest on obligations like the Bonds to some extent for taxpayers who are individuals and whose income is subject to higher marginal income tax rates.
-In addition, Representative Dave Camp, Chair of the House Ways and Means Committee, released draft legislation that would subject interest on the Bonds to a Federal income tax at an effective rate of 10% or more for individuals, trusts, and estates in the highest tax bracket.
-Other proposals have been made that could significantly reduce the benefit of, or otherwise affect, the exclusion from gross income of interest on obligations like the Bonds.
+Current and future legislative proposals, if enacted into law, clarification of the Code or court decisions may cause interest on the Bonds to be subject, directly or indirectly, in whole or in part, to federal income taxation or to be subject to or exempted from state income taxation, or otherwise prevent beneficial owners from realizing the full current benefit of the tax status of such interest.
+For example, the Obama Administration's budget proposals in recent years have proposed legislation that would limit the exclusion from gross income of interest on the Bonds to some extent for high-income individuals.
 The introduction or enactment of any such legislative proposals, clarification of the Code or court decisions may also affect, perhaps significantly, the market price for, or marketability of, the Bonds.
-Prospective purchasers of the Bonds should consult their own tax advisors regarding any pending or proposed Federal or state tax legislation, regulations or litigation, and regarding the impact of future legislation, regulations or litigation, as to which Bond Counsel expresses no opinion.
+Prospective purchasers of the Bonds should consult their own tax advisors regarding the potential impact of any pending or proposed federal or state tax legislation, regulations or litigation, as to which Bond Counsel is expected to express no opinion